 - Serve each portion in a bowl (or in its own ramekin) with a drizzle of the remaining butterscotch sauce and the coconut whipped Cream (if using).

-- You can switch out the dried apricots for another dried fruit like figs, dates, or raisins. - The walnuts are interchangeable, too; this would be great with pecans, almonds, cashews, or hazelnuts.
-Or throw in some chocolate chips!
+- You can switch out the dried apricots for figs, dates, or raisins. - The walnuts can be switched for pecans, almonds, cashews, hazelnuts, or chocolate chips!